njeriolenkere/Smart-IoT-Connected-Lake/README.md

 If the Pymaker console indicates Conecting to ...>> failed to connect (error: Port is not open) Click here to try again, reconnect the micro controller, uninstall and then install the Pymaker.
 Then upload main.py file.
 If that doesn't work, it is possible that the Pymarker console did not identify the right COMM port.
 To solves this, follow this tutorial: [COMM Port Issue solved, Time: 18:25-20:35](https://www.youtube.com/watch?v=BPSxLsorNco&t=1223s)

 ### Troubleshoot: Problem 3
-If you can not see the console that allows you to upload your file, if you have not installed the Pymakr plugin do so.
+If you cannot see the console that allows you to upload your file, if you have not installed the Pymakr plugin do so.
 If you have already installed thePymakr Plugin but still you cannot see the console do this: File-> Settings-> Install ->  search for Pymakr plugin.
 Diasble then uninstall it.
 Now reinstall the Pymakr plugin.

 ### Troubleshoot: Problem 4
-Iif you press the play button(3) and you get a no module named error message eg, ImportError: no module named 'pycom' ,first upload the file into the device by using the upload button.
+If you press the play button(3) and you get a no module named error message eg, ImportError: no module named 'pycom' ,first upload the file into the device by using the upload button.
 After you can press the play button.

-## Putting everything together: Wiring sensors